Tyrn/wei/the-insider-en.typ

      "One," the guy answered without blushing.

-     Bemish looked at the guy's feet -  he stood in a pool wiggling his bare toes.
-The Earthman walked around  the car and unlocked the trunk - the case bristled  there  self-importantly.
-Bemish opened the case  - underwear  and clothing was there, only two shirts were wet - clearly, they had been washed and ironed.
+     Bemish looked at the guy's feet---he stood in a pool wiggling his bare toes.
+The Earthman walked around  the car and unlocked the trunk---the case bristled  there  self-importantly.
+Bemish opened the case---underwear  and clothing was there, only two shirts were wet---clearly, they had been washed and ironed.
 Bemish extracted leather boots out of the case.

      "Hold it," Bemish said, "That's a gift for you.
 The guy gasped and took